What is Energy Queensland?

 Energy Queensland launched its re-branded energy services business - Yurika - in December 2017.
 Yurika has already made its mark by spearheading a range of high-profile projects across Queensland including the Electric Super Highway from Cairns to Coolangatta and supporting the rollout of digital meters across Australia.

-Phil Garling brings to his role as Chairman almost 40 years of experience in the Australian energy, construction, infrastructure and investment sectors, gained through an extensive board and executive career.
+Phil brings to his role as Chair almost 40 years of experience in the Australian energy, construction, infrastructure and investment sectors, gained through an extensive board and executive career.

 Phil is currently a non-executive director of Downer EDI Limited, Charter Hall Limited and Essential Energy Limited.
-He has previously been a non-executive director of Network NSW, which was formed when Ausgrid, Endeavour Energy and Essential Energy merged in July 2012 and was the inaugural Chairman of the DUET Group for seven years.
-He is also the president of Water Polo Australia Ltd.
+He has previously been a non-executive director of Network NSW, which was formed when Ausgrid, Endeavour Energy and Essential Energy merged in July 2012 and was the inaugural Chair of the DUET Group for seven years.
+He has also completed the AICD Advanced Diploma.